Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Nevertheless, it is pretty straightforward.
 You can go to the Revolut website to get a direct link to the application to download.
 You can also search for Revolut in your phone application store (Google Play or App Store).

 Once you have installed the application, you can go through the registration process.
-It is very similar to the registration of Wise.
 You will have to enter standard information about yourself.
 You will also have to scan your ID.
-At some point, for authentication, you will have to top up Revolut.
+At some point, you will have to top up Revolut for authentication.
 You can use your Wise card now to top it up.
 And this will be free!

 Once you have done this, you can start using a virtual card or order a physical card.
 You must pay 6.99 CHF for the delivery if you order a physical card.
 It should be the only time you pay anything to Revolut.
 My card arrived quite quickly, four working days, I think.